Doomsdayrs/Jikan4java/README.md

 Java api wrapper for Jikan api
 Website for Jikan: https://jikan.moe/

-0.9.D is the most updated version.
+0.9.E is the most updated version.
 With most functionality.
 1.0 Complete documentation, and excessive comments.
-Currently working on v3.2 api updates
+Completed v3.2 update

 To use, just download the latest jar from the Jar folder and add it to your project.
 I ain't got the time or inteligence to figure out how to make a repo